 Prestressed concrete tanks can be used for reclaimed and reuse wastewater.
 These tanks may be located at the treatment plant facility, or on golf courses and agricultural lands where the treated water is used for irrigation purposes.
-In Florida, recycling water on site or nearby, reduces energy needed to move water long distances or pumping water from within an aquifer.
+In Florida, recycling water on site or nearby, reduces energy needed to move water long distances or lift it from the aquifer.
 This water can also be used as make-up water for chillers in high-cooling environments such as data centers.
 These are cost effective solutions to the water treatment process.

 CROM prestressed concrete tanks can be designed to accommodate various types of clarifier mechanisms.
 Operating on the principle of gravity settling, clarifiers have been used to treat wastewater for decades and provide efficient solutions to process and purify wastewater.

 CROM is experienced in the design and construction of digesters in many configurations and sizes, including open-top aerobic digesters and pressurized anaerobic digesters.
 Prestressed concrete tanks can be designed to accommodate the requirements and demands of sludge digestion and storage.
 Prestressing wires can be placed to accommodate multiple wall pipe penetrations.
 Anaerobic digesters may be built with free-span prestressed concrete domes or designed to accommodate fixed or floating steel covers, aluminum domes, or membrane covers.
 Mesophilic (90 degrees Fahrenheit) and thermophilic (140 degrees Fahrenheit) processes are possible by applying insulation to the exterior of the tanks.
 CROM has also designed and built several unconventional structures.